Vochsel/vochsel_wiki/houdini.md

 ### How do I specify the context when double clicked?

-Under the Node tab in HDA Operator Type Properties, you can specify a Dive Target.
+Under the Node tab in the HDA Operator Type Properties, you can specify a Dive Target.
 You'll want to choose a relative path to the node you want users to jump to when double clicked.
 Nifty!

+### How do I specify a node/subnetwork of a HDA to be editable?

+Under the Node tab in the HDA Operator Type Properties, you can specify one or more editable nodes.
+(Make sure it's path is relative) (This works great with the previous tip!)

 ### Internal Callback Function
 When writing HDAs you can put your python code under Scripts tab, and then create a `Python Module` event handler.